Arrive in Kathmandu, the capital of Nepal. Check in at Vaishali Hotel. We are happy to organize airport pickups if needed

 Full day in the lower valley follows the same path and gives great rewards on arrival to Lukla for a celebration.

-Time to say goodbye to the Sherpa crew as we fly back to Kathmandu.
+Time to say goodbye to the Sherpa porters as we fly back to Kathmandu.
 Free afternoon to relax and shop for souvenirs.

 Kathmandu Valley hosts seven UNESCO world heritage sites, all of which are active shrines and temples.
 Today we will have a guided tour introducing the most fascinating and famous places like Pashupatinath and Boudhanath.

 Pashupatinath Temple is dedicated to the Hindu Lord - Shiva, the God of Destruction, also known as Pashupatinath (Lord of Animals).
 This temple is, moreover, a final destination for the Hindu devotees of all around the world.

 Boudhanath Stupa is one of the holiest sites in Nepal.
 It envelops an absolute admiration and faith not only from the Buddhist perspective, but Hindus of Nepal also pay their equal respect to this pious Buddhist site.

 Departure from Kathmandu.
 Airport transfer available upon your request.